-The student teaching period demonstrates candidates' ability (or lack of) to meet all ten of the Hawaii Teachers Performance Standards.
-Candidates are evaluated two times a semester.
+The student teaching period demonstrates candidates' ability to meet all ten of the Hawaii Teachers Performance Standards.
+Candidates are evaluated in the middle of the semester and then again at the end of the semester.
+The 2011-2012 data show two out of two Hawaiian Immersion teacher candidates met all ten of the standards at the acceptable level.

-The data show that in 2011-2012 the teacher candidate met all ten of the Hawaii Teacher Performance Standards at an acceptable level.
-This set of data demonstrates that candidates have the initial content knowledge to teach through the medium of Hawaiian language in a K-12 setting.